 PROFILE and WHITE BALANCE:

 The color temperature setting usually defaults to an auto balance setting from the camera.
-This setting can work pretty well especially in difficult lighting situations.
-But I prefer to set the default to a neutral daylight setting (5500˚K w/tint 6), you may need to tweak this to your camera and lens combo.
+This setting can work pretty well, especially in difficult lighting situations.
+But I prefer to set the default to a neutral daylight setting (5500˚K w/tint 6), you will need to tweak this to your camera and lens combo.
 My reasoning is personal on this one.
-I like to see what color light the camera saw, before I make a judgement on what color to present the image at.
-Your camera has an amazing ability to see color as it is why not take advantage of that?
+I like to see what color light the camera saw, before I make a judgment on what color to present the image at.
+Unlike our eyes/brain, your camera has a fantastic ability to see color as it is; why not take advantage of that?

 NOISE REDUCTION:

-The default needs to be adjusted to your image.
+The default needs to be adjusted for your image; don’t accept a default setting.
 Manually adjust this setting based on your ISO or the noise you see in the image at magnification.
-Noise reduction blurs color and details, so for optimal sharpness, use only as much noise reduction as you need.
-However, it may be useful in softening skin in portraiture.
+Noise reduction blurs color and details, so use only as much noise reduction as you absolutely need for optimal sharpness.
+However, it may help soften skin in portraiture.
 I’m not sure if this is the best tool for that.

 LENS CORRECTION: